 The best way to avoid the earnings limit is to wait until you reach FRA to begin your benefits.
 Understandably, some people have no choice and must start benefits because they are laid off and they have no other income or assets.
 If this happens to you but your situation changes and you go back to work, you can withdraw your application for Social Security within 12 months of starting benefits.

 Other people, however, do have a choice; perhaps they could use some of their savings or retirement money to tide them over until they reach FRA.
 That may be a better option than starting Social Security early.

 What Counts as Earnings?

 Unemployment income does not count as earnings toward the earnings test above.
 If you are earning wages, income counts when it is earned, not when it is paid.
 The IRS provides additional details on what is and is not considered to be earned income.

 Earnings Limit Is Indexed to Inflation

 The earnings limit will adjust upward each year depending on the formal measure of inflation which is the Consumer Price Index.
-In the table below you see past year's limits.
-In the years where it did not change inflation was quite low or negative.
+In the table below, you see past years' limits for pre-FRA.
+In the years where it did not change, inflation was quite low or negative.

 What is the special earning limit for Social Security?

 The Social Security special earning limit helps those filing after they have already reached their yearly earning limit.
 If they are under retirement age and making less than $1,580 a month or are of retirement age and making less than $4,210, they can still receive a full Social Security check.

 At what age do the earning limits on Social Security end?